 - 69% of 6-foot putts

 - 31% of putts between 10 and 15 feet

-To be quite honest, when I first saw these, I was a little shocked.
+To be honest, when I first saw these, I was quite shocked.
 The best players only hole half from 8 feet?
-But they barely miss on TV was my first thought…
+But they barely miss on TV…

 The PGA Pro Illusion

 I think part of the problem is when you watch the guys on TV – they’re seemingly draining everything they look at.

 Putts effortlessly falling in from every angle from all kinds of ridiculous distances.

 But what you often forget, is what you are watching is effectively a highlight reel of the best bits from 140 players (or 70 odd at the weekend).